This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - Wrap your hair around the brush to create tension and help straighten your hair.
 Pull the brush through your hair as it dries, always keeping the concentrator close to the brush.

 - When you get to the ends, create curl and bounce by wrapping them around the brush.
 Set the curl with the cold shot button.
 If you prefer straight ends, lay your hair over the brush instead of wrapping it.

-- Finish by rubbing a little styling oil between your palms and applying it to the ends of your hair.
+- Rub a little hair oil or finishing cream between your palms and applying it to the ends of your hair.
 Smooth out any remaining frizz as you do so.

 If you have bangs, pull them over the top of the band to keep them separated from the rest of your hair.